Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Existing Spontaneous Collapse Theories

 A quantum mechanical state can be represented in many mathematically equivalent ways, the representation depending on which observables are used to define the basis states of the representation.
 The theory of GRW gives a privileged place to the position observable, since the localizations occur in position space rather than momentum space, or the spaces of other observables.

 One problem with the GRW model is that, for wavefunctions of systems containing identical particles, the existing symmetry of the wavefunction is destroyed when the wavefunction collapses.
 The symmetry (or antisymmetry) of the wavefunction with respect to the exchange of identical particles is a requirement of standard quantum mechanics.
-The problem arises in the GRW model since, when a collapse occurs, the localization is focussed on a single particle, with only small effects on other identical particles that may be represented by the wavefunction.\footnote{\citet{dove1995} have developed versions of the original GRW model that preserve the symmetry character of the wavefunction.}
+The problem arises in the GRW model since, when a collapse occurs, the localization is focused on a single particle, with only small effects on other identical particles that may be represented by the wavefunction.

 In part due to the problems with the GRW model, continuous spontaneous localization models were subsequently developed \citep{gpr1990}.
 These theories preserve the symmetry character of the wavefunction.
 We will not describe these theories here, since the new theory of collapse described in the current work more closely resembles the GRW theory, and CSL does not differ significantly from GRW on the issues that will be central to this paper.
-Similarly, we will not consider relativistic versions of the GRW model \citep{tumulka2006}.
+Similarly, we will not consider relativistic versions of the GRW model \citep{tumulka2006a}.